 This will no doubt be invaluable for demoing the Sub and proving to Mrs Pocket-lint that the investment has been worthwhile.
 "Look you really can hear the difference," you'll be heard saying, and you genuinely can.

 The Sub adds plenty of depth to your music regardless of the speakers you are using it with and it doesn't rattle or vibrate either unlike some sub-woofers.
 This is said to be down to the face-to-face positioning of the speaker drivers.

 Our first test system consisted of two Play:3 units connected in stereo with the Sonos Sub sitting in the middle of the room.
-We've also used the Sub with a Sonos Connect:Amp and two small compact speakers in a large living room and we've paired the Sub up with the Playbar and Playbase on separate occasions, both times with and without two Play:1 units as a stereo pair.
+We've also used the Sub with a Sonos Connect:Amp and two small compact speakers in a large living room and we've paired the Sub up with the Playbar, Playbase and Beam on separate occasions, all times with and without two Sonos One units as a stereo pair.
 In all instances the Sub impressed.

 It's been tested with several music tracks over the years we've had it too, including Invaders Must Die by The Prodigy and Dummy by Portishead, both of which have heavy bass elements alongside high treble or female vocals, but we've also listened to Spotify's latest hot hits and your average TV shows.

 The Sub adds the extra dimension but what's most noticeable is that the other speakers combined with the Sub are able to concentrate on the mid and high range frequencies while the Sub concentrates on the lowest frequencies, and do a better job of it as a result.
 It's a clever move, and one that results in some fantastic quality sound across the board.